fishforwish/fgc/notes.md

 + The main research question is what the associations are among women's beliefs in FGC benefits, their position on whether to continue FGC practice in the future, and whether to cut their daughters. (only women with daughter to be cut are included)
 + The secondary question:  what the associations are among women's beliefs in FGC benefits and their position on whether to continue FGC practice in the future (all the women are included)
++ Third question:  daughter vs. whether to continue (only women with daughter included)
-+ Third question:  to investigate the associations of women’s gender awareness, and their beliefs of FGC benefits.
++ The fourth question:  to investigate the associations of women’s gender awareness, and their beliefs of FGC benefits.
 It is presumed that gender awareness interrelate to FGC beliefs.
 By testing the relations of the two factors allows us to gather information for a better interpretation of the main model. (which group of women?  with or withtout daughers to be cut?)

 variables:
 + In the main model, the predictors are women’s FGC status and FGC benefits  (see the list of FGC benefits at table--) and the response variables are women’s opinion on whether the practice of FGC, and whether to cut their daughters.
 In the secondary model, women’s gender awareness is the predictor and beliefs of FGC benefits the response.